 Snowshoeing the West Bragg Creek trails summary

-- There are two main snowshoe loops at West Bragg Creek described below.
+Trails: There are two main snowshoe loops at West Bragg Creek described below.
 One is short (Snowshoe Hare) and one longer (Ranger Summit – Strange Brew Loop) with a lot more elevation gain.
 Scroll to the bottom to see the trails on a map.

-- Check the trail report before you go.
+Trail conditions: Check the trail report before you go.

-I recommend the 10 km Ranger Summit – Strange Brew Snowshoe Loop
+Ranger Summit – Strange Brew Snowshoe Loop

-Difficulty: Moderate unless you’re breaking trail after a fresh snowfall in which case I’d call it difficult
+Difficulty: Moderate unless you’re breaking trail after a fresh snowfall in which case I’d call it difficult.

-Time needed: Three to four hours
+Time needed: Three to four hours.

-Dogs allowed: Not on this one but if you start at Allen Bill Day Use Area you can take your dog and hike a good part of the loop plus the Fullerton Loop
+Dogs allowed: Not on this one, but if you start at Allen Bill Day Use Area you can take your dog and hike a good part of the loop plus the Fullerton Loop.

-The snowshoe starts to the south of the closed road at the Bragg Creek Trailhead.
+The snowshoe trails starts to the south of the closed road at the Bragg Creek Trailhead.
 For the first few hundred metres you share the trail with cross-country skiers.
 But then you take off into the woods on a snowshoeing trail and start climbing for the better part of four kilometres.

 It’s aerobic but at a moderate pace you’re at the high point in just over an hour.
 Along the way we crossed a ski trail and met a lone skier who said he hadn’t seen another soul in three hours.
 That’s the beauty of this loop.